Learning How to do Shaving with a Straight Razor Pros and Cons: For the Ultimate in Manliness

 As we’ve said, no other method of shaving can provide as close of a shave as using a straight razor—although safety razors come in a close second.

-The shavette straight razors are a slight modification of the traditional barber straight razor (barber knife or barber blade) and it comes with a double blade and sold for a fraction of the price of a barber razor.
+The shavette straight razors are a slight modification of the traditional barber straight razor (barber knife or barber blade) and it comes with a double blade and is sold for a fraction of the price of a barber razor.

 So, to help you decide whether this method is for you, we’ve listed all the positives and negatives of straight razor shaving.